 New York City

 Join us for the 2014 National Arts Awards on October 20, 2014, and/or purchase a recognition advertisement in the dinner journal to celebrate those who have exhibited outstanding leadership in the visual and performing arts, arts education, and philanthropy.

 Eli and Edythe Broad Award for Philanthropy in the Arts

 Outstanding Contributions to the Arts Award

 Madeleine H. Berman

 Bell Family Foundation Young Artist Award

-The 2013 National Arts Awards were sponsored by:
+The 2014 National Arts Awards are sponsored in part by:

 The Bell Family Foundation

 The Herb Alpert Foundation